-Elements of English is a course designed to strengthen students' reading and writing skills, enabling them to be successful in their English classes.
+English Advantage is a course designed to strengthen students' reading and writing skills, enabling them to be successful in their English classes.
 Students will learn methods to improve reading comprehension and critical thinking skills, as well as strategies to advance their writing.
-Students will engage in extra vocabulary practice, guided reading, and one-on-one conferencing with their essays.
-Students will have extra work time and help to complete the reading and writing assignments from their English classes, and they will be provided with one-on-one help in preparation for assessments.
+Students will have extra work time and help to complete the reading and writing assignments from their English classes, as well as support for reading and writing across the curriculum.
 Students must obtain the recommendation of their current English teacher in order to enroll in the course.